Binary-Ninja/7drl_2024/README.md

 - made walking a litle less laggy
 - fixed lanterns despawning
 - made crops lag out the whole game and it is really annoying

+## Day 5
+- fixed the lag
+- finished world gen and added a few mobs
+- added some more items
+- levels are now traversable

+## Day 6
+- finished air wizard
+- added buckets and obsidian
+- renamed some items whose names were too long
+- added sounds
+- added music
+- mob ai is now slightly smarter (slightly)